creative projects mostly just for fun

 acrylic on canvas

-and a little picture story about where the canvas came from. i had a less great week this summer so near the end of the week i went to manitou beach, sk for the day by myself. it wasn’t so much a fun beach day as much as it was a necessary day for my mental. right when i got there i took my paddleboard out into the middle of the lake, attached my ankle to the board, and then jumped off and sat in a water hammock in the middle of the lake for awhile
+the day after a bad day this summer, i packed up and went to manitou beach, sk for the day [alone]. it wasn’t so much a fun beach day as much as it was a necessary day for my mind. right when i got there i took my paddleboard out into the middle of the lake, attached my ankle to the board, and then jumped off and sat in a water hammock in the middle of the lake for most of the afternoon.

 flashback friday: stephen kellogg and the sixers tour book

-somewhere between finishing college and my last internship and getting my first design gig, i made a tour book for this band i loved purely for the joy of it (and maybe to practice my book design skills). they didn’t hire me for this but they were aware and cool with it.
+somewhere between finishing college and my last internship and getting my first design gig, i made a tour book for this band i loved purely for the joy of it (and maybe to practice my book design skills). it wasn’t a paid gig or anything but they were aware and cool with it.

 i worked with a few fans i knew to submit photos and stories from each show and to help gather each setlist and i also asked the band for a favour (see the end page), and i had the books self-published to a print-on-demand site that fans could order a copy if they wanted to.

-ps. it’s fun to see how design styles, trends, and my skills (why did i put blue text on a black page????) have changed and improved over the years—but some aspects of design really are timeless, such as good type setting and typography.
+ps. it’s fun to see how design styles, trends, and my skills have changed and improved over the years——but some aspects of design really are timeless, such as good type setting.

 stay uncool and one day you’ll be cool (personal project)